LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 }
 ```

-As you can see, the class implement a lot of interfaces.
-These interfaces allow it to get callback from Unity UGUI Event System, in this case, for various drag related events.
-We can use these events to build the lasso, base on the pointer (mouse/touch) position.
-These events not only detect drag for us, but also handle both mouse and touch

-Create an UGUI Image and attach the script to it:
+The interfaces that we're inheriting from are part of UGUI's Event System.
+They handle both mouse and touch.
+They're also only triggered when we drag on the RectTransform that the script attached to:

 ![](/img/unity-lasso-selection/ugui-lasso-selector-inspector.png)

 Set the Image color to transparent if you don't want it to be visible.
 But the Image component itself is necessary for our script to receive drag events.

 ### Visualize the lasso
-At these point, we can already draw the lasso with the mouse.
+We can now draw the lasso with the mouse.
 You can `Debug.Log` out the vertices.
 However we have no feedback as to how it actually look.
-To draw the lasso, I choose the easiest way of using a Line Renderer.
+The easiest way to draw the lasso would be a Line Renderer.

-Back to the UGUILassoSelector class, lets declare and initialize the necessary variables.
-Make sure to include the `[SerializeField]` attribute so we can assign them in the Unity Inspector.
-As the Line Renderer should match the cursor on screen, we also need a reference to the camera that we're drawing from.
+Back to `UGUILassoSelector`.
+As the Line Renderer should match the cursor on screen, we also need a reference to the camera that is rendering the screen.

 ``` csharp
 // UGUILassoSelector.cs